top of page

 In warm climates, like Florida, cats go into heat all year round.
 Unspayed community cats can get pregnant every FOUR to SIX months, and, they can go into heat as young as FOUR months!
 Many of the kittens won’t live to six months because of starvation, disease and predation.
 Most adult community cats, especially those without caregivers, only live an average of three to five years.

-Become a cat caretaker and TNR community cats in your neighborhood.
-A community cat caretaker is an individual (or group of individuals) who manages one or more groups of cats in a community.
-The caretaker keeps an eye on the cats—providing food, water and shelter, spaying/neutering and oversees their general wellbeing.
-Since caretakers keep an eye out for these cats, the caretaker is most frequently someone who lives nearby.
+Become a cat caregiver and TNR community cats in your neighborhood.
+A community cat caregiver is an individual (or group of individuals) who manages one or more groups of cats in a community.
+The caregiver keeps an eye on the cats—providing food, water and shelter, spaying/neutering and oversees their general wellbeing.
+Since caregivers keep an eye out for these cats, the caregiver is most frequently someone who lives nearby.

 IMG_9847.jpg